Double Brick is the most common method of construction in WA.

 - It is extremely durable requiring very little maintenance.

-- The mass of the brickwork helps moderate the internal temperature of the dwelling
+- The mass of the brickwork can help moderate the internal temperature of the dwelling

 - You can place a heavy fixing anywhere on the walls.